mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

-Once in `PARKING` state, the `yieldContinuation()` method is called.
-This method is the one that performs the actual parking of the virtual thread, and tries to unmount the virtual thread from its carrier thread:
+Once in the `PARKING` state, the `yieldContinuation()` method is called.
+This method is the one that performs the actual parking of the virtual thread and tries to unmount the virtual thread from its carrier thread:

 ```java
 // JDK core code